Calling a family law attorney is private, confidential, and safe

 Calling a family law lawyer does not obligate you to do anything.
-By making an appointment with an attorney, you are simply gathering information that will play an important role when making critical decisions about your personal life.
+When you make an appointment with an attorney, you are simply gathering information that will play an important role when making critical decisions about your personal life.
 The goal of an initial consultation is to educate you about the main legal issues involved in a divorce, to provide straightforward, practical answers to your questions about divorce, and to give you sound legal advice about what you should do next.

 When you call…